jjawny/ErrOrValue/README.md

 # ErrOrResult

-My take on _errors as values_ in .NET
+My take on _errors as values_ for ASP.NET Web APIs

 ### Example usage